 - When ordering food, make reasonable requests such as “less salt”, “less oil”, “less sugar”, “sauce to be separately served”, “no sauce” and have the syrup separately served for drinks and desserts.

-Children need sufficient physical activities to learn about their body structure, abilities and qualities, as well as to build up a healthy body.
-Interesting game-like physical activities can be fun to children.
-Taking his qualities into consideration, try to meet your child’s needs and make fun when doing physical activities with your child.
+Children need sufficient physical activities to build up a healthy body.
+Fun and game-like activities help to increase children’s interest in physical activities.
+Taking his age and unique qualities into consideration, try to meet your child’s developmental needs and have fun when doing physical activities with your child.

 Arranging Physical Activities for Children

 For young children, physical activity includes running, jumping, climbing, throwing, walking, singing and dancing, and playing in the park.
 The Department of Health recommends that young children aged 3 – 6 should spend at least 180 minutes in a variety of physical activities of different intensity levels, including at least 60 minutes of moderate- to vigorous-intensity physical activity spread throughout the day; more is better.

 When children engage in physical activities of moderate to vigorous intensities, their breathing rate and heart rate increases.
 Examples of moderate to vigorous intensities physical activities are rope skipping, dancing, playing football, playing slide, swinging, and cycling.